derrodo61/ai-apps/README.md

-# List of my LLM powered apps by Rolf Dohrmann
+# List of LLM powered apps by Rolf Dohrmann

 The followings apps are created with LangChain and Streamlit-